SimonAlling/userscript-proxy/README.md

 ### `--verbose`

-Inject a comment in each page specifying which userscripts (if any) were injected.
+Inject an HTML comment in each page specifying which userscripts (if any) were injected.

 ### `--whitelist`